 top of page

-Why Clinics Are Moving From Paper Forms to Patient Intake Software
+Why ABA Practices Are Switching From Paper Forms to Digital Patient Intake Software

-Why Clinics Are Moving From Paper Forms to Patient Intake Software
+Why ABA Practices Are Switching From Paper Forms to Digital Patient Intake Software

 Paper intake forms cost more than paper.